-This site was originally set up in 1999, whilst I was still riding as a jump jockey for the former champion racehorse trainer Martin Pipe.
+This website was originally set up in 1999, whilst I was still riding as a jump jockey for the champion racehorse trainer Martin Pipe.
 I retired from riding in 2002 and much of the original racing content of the site, can be accessed using the links at the top of the page.
+After retiring from race riding I worked in a number of managerial jobs and in 2007 I decided to do a degree to further my knowledge and strengthen my CV.

-I greatly enjoyed my time studying for my undergrad degree, and I found the field of genetics really fascinating and I have decided to pursue a second career working in this field.
-Lucklily, I was able to get funding for a four year PhD entitled 'Managing genomic diversity in the course of selection', which started in 2011.
-I am finding ways of ensuring that there is enough genetic diversity within farm animals.
+In 2011, I began a four year PhD entitled 'Managing genomic diversity in the course of selection' at the Roslin Institute which is part of the University of Edinburgh.
 More info on my postgraduate work can be found here or by clicking the link on the postgraduate link towards the top of the page.

 I am currently working as a post-doctoral research fellow examining the genetics of depression in humans.
 This is a three year position within a project known as ‘Stratifying Resilience and Depression Longitudinally’ (STRADL) which is funded by the Wellcome Trust.
 You can see my boss talking about the project here: https://www.youtube.com/watch?v=P1LrHmXHYLw.

 The Cash Out In Play website, www.cashoutinplay.com, gives you information and special offers on how to end bets early and cash out winnings to put you back in control and maximize winnings from the bookies!